CrowdHailer/CrowdHailer.github.io/_posts/2016-05-01-purify-your-programs-with-capability-objects.md

 There are many ways a function can become coupled to the outside world.
 Ways include accessing global variables such as the window object, logging and throwing errors.
-Finally any function that accepts a function as an argument (i.e. callback) will become polluted if that callback is impure or has side effects.
+Finally any function that accepts a function as an argument (i.e. callback) will become polluted if that callback is impure.

 A program cannot be useful without causing some side effect, it must at least display it's result.
-The goal of a capability object is to separate the logic of a function from any effects.
+The goal of a capability object is to separate the business logic and interaction with the outside world.
-This separation pushes code with side effects to the edges of our program and renders the core effectively isolated.
+This separation pushes impure code to the edges of our program leaving the logic pure.
+This purity makes validating code that performs important logic easier.

 ### Capability Objects and effectively isolated functions.
 A capability object is an object on which some of its methods may be impure or have side effects.
-An effectively isolated function is one that is pure when the capability object has only pure functionality and is side effect free when the capability object is side effect free.
+An effectively isolated function is one that is pure when the capability object has only pure functionality.

+The calling code then chooses to provide explicit access for a function to the outside world by controlling the capabilities that are passed in.
+If it helps this can be considered as dependency injection of all impure capabilities.

 We make our examples effectively isolated by rewriting them to take appropriate capability objects.